MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 - Improved performance when running configuration queries.
 - Optimized how scans are prioritized.
 - Fixed a crash caused by a race condition with a device control driver.
-- Added Event Viewer Logging for scan start event where the scan originates from Powershell.
+- Added Event Viewer Logging for scan start event where the scan originates from PowerShell.

 ### April-2024 (Engine: 1.1.24040.1 | Platform: 4.18.24040.4)